close

 Words: 921|Pages: 2|5 min read

 As the money changing hands raises, the debate rages on throughout college athletics as to whether student-athletes should get a part of the profits.
-What is clear is currently these athletes do not partake in the millions of dollars in profit.
+What is clear is that currently, these athletes do not partake in the millions of dollars in profit.
 This fact leads to a multitude of questions.
 What is happening, positively or negatively, as a result of players not receiving direct payment?
-Do officials think the players are not mature enough to handle the money, is there a lack of additional monetary resources or could there possibly be another reason?
-The effects of this can be felt nationwide by the hundreds of universities that take part in National Collegiate Athletic Association competitions.
+Do officials think the players are not mature enough to handle the money, is there a lack of additional monetary resources, or could there possibly be another reason?
+The effects of this can be felt nationwide by the hundreds of universities that take part in National Collegiate Athletic Association (NCAA) competitions.
 For this reason, the friction between the NCAA and players is crucial and needs to be addressed.

-One of the arguments as to why players should not be paid is because some feel they are already compensated for their efforts.
-In addition to receiving free tuition, housing, and all school fees no charge, players at top-level institutions receive training in state of the art facilities, which can prepare them for a professional career.
-An article written for the Star-Tribune in Casper, Wyoming says a typical athlete will stay for five years.
-This comes out to well over $100,000 and this amount does not include the training or the “campus experience” the athletes receive (Wrong Idea).
 Another monetary factor, which limits payment to players, is the lack of funds at most schools.
-According to Jeffery Dorfman only 23 of the 128 Football Bowl Subdivision, the highest level of college football, made money in 2012.
-Dorfman notes the number varies year to year, but is typically in the low twenties or less.
-This presents an issue, because if there isn’t extra money where is there money to pay the players?
-This would result in two primary options: either cut non-revenue sports, which typically receive funding by revenue sports such as men’s basketball and football, or cut cost from athletic department officials and coaches.
-Even if they decided to make these cuts the money still may not be enough for lower level programs.
-If a college football team paid players just a tenth of the National Football League’s rookie minimum, $420,000, it would still cost the team over $3 million for a entire team.
+According to Jeffery Dorfman, only 23 of the 128 Football Bowl Subdivision, the highest level of college football, made money in 2012.
+Dorfman notes the number varies year to year but is typically in the low twenties or less.
+This presents an issue because if there isn’t extra money, where is there money to pay the players?
+This would result in two primary options: either cut non-revenue sports, which typically receive funding from revenue sports such as men’s basketball and football, or cut costs from athletic department officials and coaches.
+Even if they decided to make these cuts, the money still may not be enough for lower-level programs.
+If a college football team paid players just a tenth of the National Football League’s rookie minimum, $420,000, it would still cost the team over $3 million for an entire team (Dorfman, 2013).

 Get a custom paper now from our expert writers.